 In 1984, Davis founded Dash Rip Rock, and Louisiana cowpunk was born.
 They made their reputation by playing punk rock as if they were the Stray Cats, then belting out country standards as if they were the Sex Pistols.
 They've been a club and festival mainstay with their unique brand of roots punk ever since.

 Dash Rip Rock has toured with the Cramps, Georgia Satellites, the DBs, Cowboy Mouth, and Reverend Horton Heat, and they've shared stages with The Ramones, Jerry Lee Lewis, No Doubt, the Circle Jerks, Screamin' Jay Hawkins, David Allan Coe, The Replacements, Lou Reed, Los Lobos, Social Distortion, and many others.
 Their 15 records have been hailed as country punk classics.
-They recently joined forces with Jello Biafra's Alternative Tentacles label to release Hee Haw Hell (2004), the world's first country punk rock opera.
+They recently joined forces with Jello Biafra's Alternative Tentacles label to release Hee Haw Hell and the critically-acclaimed Black Liquor.

 "Dash Rip Rock is the kind of band that provides a lesson in American rock-and-roll history wrapped up in a party package.
 Skillful musicians with a penchant for getting reliably wild, the group mixes up rockabilly, blues and country stomp for a guaranteed good time." -- New York Times